da667/Ciderpress/readme.md

 	* Attempts to unset the X-Pingback header
 	* Attempts to unset the X-Redirected-By header
 	* Forces automatic updates for wordpress plugins and themes
+* Installs and enables the login-lockdown plugin to limit brute-force attempts
+* Installs (but doesn't enable) the google-authenticator plugin for enabling two-factor authentication for your wordpress accounts
 * (Optionally) installs some scripts for system housekeeping.
 These scripts include:
 	* `updater`, which as the name implies, pulls the latest updates and reboots the system
 	* `wp_bkup`, makes a copy of the wordpress install directory, and a mysqldump of the database, creates a .tar.bz2 file of this data, and dumps it to /opt/bkups, then deletes the original files.